Your application should be with us at UCAS by one of these dates – depending on what course you apply for:

 - This way you can get all your results confirmed and hopefully receive an unconditional offer for the following year.

-- If you're applying for deferred entry in 2014 you'll still need to meet the relevant deadlines and meet any offer conditions by 31 August 2013.
+- If you're applying for deferred entry in 2015 you'll still need to meet the relevant deadlines and meet any offer conditions by 31 August 2014 (or if you're applying for deferred entry in 2016 you need to meet offer conditions by 31 August 2015).
 Then you'd be free to enjoy your year out without worrying about your application!

 - However, make sure you check with the university or college that they're happy to consider an application for deferred entry – otherwise your choice might be wasted.